Swegbloo/Nemoh/doc/main.rst

 -  **7_Solvers_Check_OC3** is testing the performance of the three difference linear solvers, Gauss elimination, LU decomposition and GMRES.
 Reference logfiles reporting the computational time of the solvers are provided.

 -  **8a_Cylinder_irregfreq** shows the results with and without irregular frequencies removal (IRR) method.
 The results are verified against HYDROSTAR with IRR and shown in :numref:`fig:Cylinder_IRR_addedmass` and :numref:`fig:Cylinder_IRR_dampcoef` for the added mass and damping coefficients and in :numref:`fig:Cylinder_IRR_excforce` for the excitation forces.
-The mesh used was obtained using GMSH :raw-latex:`\cite{gmsh}` and is shown in :numref:`fig:meshesCylinder`.
+The mesh used was obtained using GMSH :cite:p:`GMSH` and is shown in :numref:`fig:meshesCylinder`.

 .. _`fig:meshesCylinder`:
 .. figure:: figures/Cylinder/mesh.svg